Moving Yourself vs. Hiring Movers

 FAQ

-How far in advance should I book professional movers or moving containers?
+How far in advance should you schedule movers?

-It's generally recommended to book professional movers or moving containers as early as possible, especially during peak moving seasons.
-Aim to book at least a few weeks in advance to secure your desired moving date and ensure availability.
+It's generally recommended to book professional movers as early as possible, especially during peak moving seasons.
+Aim to book at least a few weeks or more in advance to secure your desired moving date and ensure availability.
 However, if you have a flexible moving date or are moving during the off-peak season, you may have more flexibility in booking closer to your desired date.

-Are there any restrictions on what items can be transported in a moving container?
+Are there restrictions on what items can be transported in a moving container?

 Moving container companies often have restrictions on transporting hazardous materials, perishable items, plants and flammable substances.
 It's important to check with the specific moving container company about its policies and guidelines regarding restricted or prohibited items.